rdbo/libmem/README.md

 ## Usage (C/C++)

 Add `#include <libmem/libmem.h>` (C/C++) or `#include <libmem/libmem.hpp>` (C++) to your source code.
-Link the generated libmem library against your binary (`libmem.so` for Unix-like or `libmem.dll` for Windows).
+Link the generated libmem library against your binary (`liblibmem.so` for Unix-like or `libmem.dll` for Windows).
 *For GCC-like compilers*: add the flag `-llibmem` to your compiler and it should link it.
 ```c
 #include <libmem/libmem.h> /* C/C++ */